 Pro Tip: Would you like to know how much people spend on average for their lashes?
 Check out my full case study on lash extension prices.

-Can I Wear a Sleep Mask With Eyelash Extensions
+Can I Sleep on My Stomach With Eyelash Extensions?

 Bedtime Routine to Follow When Wearing Lash Extensions

 Getting lash extensions might take under two hours in a good salon, but it’s a long-time commitment.
 If you want it to make you look more beautiful than sick, you need to take care of a few things.